Mostafa-HEH/alx-system_engineering-devops/0x06-regular_expressions/README.md

 Task 0: The regular expression must match School.
 Task 1: Find the regular expression that will match the above cases.
 Task 2: Find the regular expression that will match the above cases.
+Task 3: Find the regular expression that will match the above cases.
-Task 3: Find the regular expression that will match the above cases
+Task 4: Find the regular expression that will match the above cases